STATE of Minnesota, Respondent, v. Tony Allen ROMAN NOSE, Appellant.

 The majority holds that the district court improperly denied appellant his right to a pretrial Frye-Mack hearing on the general acceptance within the relevant scientific community of the PCR-STR method of testing DNA.
 Based on this holding, the majority stays appellant‘s appeal and remands for a Frye-Mack hearing.
 I respectfully dissent.

 The district court did not err when it admitted the DNA evidence derived from the PCR-STR test because the state established sufficient foundation that the PCR-STR test was not new, novel, or emerging within the relevant scientific community and appellant offered no proof that the test was new, novel, or emerging.
-Furthermore, even if a Frye-Mack hearing should have been held prior to admitting the DNA evidence, it is not necessary to remand for such a hearing under the facts of this case because any error in the *824 admission of the DNA evidence is harmless beyond a reasonable doubt.
+Furthermore, even if a Frye-Mack hearing should have been held prior to admitting the DNA evidence, it is not necessary to remand for such a hearing under the facts of this case because any error in the

-The issue before us is whether the district court erred when it denied appellant's request for a pretrial Frye-Mack hearing to determine whether the PCR-STR method of DNA testing is generally accepted within the relevant scientific community.
+The issue before us is whether the district court erred when it denied appellant‘s request for a pretrial Frye-Mack hearing to determine whether the PCR-STR method of testing DNA is generally accepted within the relevant scientific community.
 To address this question, it is necessary to detail the arguments and evidence presented to the district court by the state and appellant.

 In its memorandum to the district court opposing a Frye-Mack hearing, the state contended that a Frye-Mack hearing covering general acceptance in the scientific community was unnecessary because the PCR-STR test is only a new laboratory technique rather than new, novel, or emerging scientific evidence.
-More specifically, the state contended that there is no requirement that such a hearing be conducted "whenever a technological advancement paves the way for an improved DNA testing method."
+More specifically, the state contended that there is no requirement that such a hearing be conducted “whenever a technological advancement paves the way for an improved DNA testing method.”
 In support of its argument, the state provided the decisions and findings of three Minnesota district courts in which those courts found that the PCR-STR test was generally accepted in the scientific community.
 See State v.
 Licari, No. K9-99-490 (Isanti County Dist.
 Ct.
 Sept.
 20, 2000); State v.
 Contreras, No. K1-99-3420 (Ramsey County Dist.
 Ct.
 Apr.
 24, 2000); State v.
 Dishmon, No. 99047345 (Hennepin County Dist.
 Ct.
 Mar.
 3, 2000).
 In Dishmon, the court made detailed written findings regarding the general acceptability in the scientific community of the PCR-STR test.
-The court based its findings on the testimony of several expert witnesses[1] and the "huge body of scientific literature pertaining to STRs."
+The court based its findings on the testimony of several expert witnesses1 and the “huge body of scientific literature pertaining to STRs.”

 In his memorandum in support of his motion for a Frye-Mack hearing, appellant argued that such a hearing was necessary because the PCR-STR method was new and/or novel.
 Appellant contended that “[o]ther courts around the country, applying state versions of the Frye or Daubert analysis have found STR testing of the type used in this case is not generally accepted in the scientific community.”
 Citing Goeb, appellant asserted that the state is required to conduct a hearing whenever a technological advancement paves the way for an improved DNA testing method.
 Appellant further contended that the PCR-STR test is new to the Minnesota courts and that the state, as the proponent of the evidence, has the burden to establish the proper foundation for the admissibility of the test by showing that it is reliable.